capaj/set-tz/README.md

 ## Jest usage

-It is very common you want to run all your tests in UTC no matter which timezone your computer is in.
+It is common to run all your tests in UTC no matter which timezone your computer is in.
+This ensures your snapshots will run fine on you CI and on your local machine no matter where you are located.
 If you need that, then you can use a shortcut:

 ```json
   "jest": {